Laidout/laidout/deb/HOWTOMAKEDEB.md

 (if anyone has a better way of doing this, let me know)

-1. Double check that these are current: debian/laidout.1  (use laidout --helpman to aid updating) README.md  <-  must have updated dependency list the laidoutrc description dump out in laidout.cc
+1. Double check that these are current: debian/laidout.1  (use laidout --helpman to aid updating) README.md  <-  must have updated dependency list the laidoutrc description dump out in laidout.cc features.md
+    QUICKREF.html (make quickref).

     make sure all the examples work.

 2.  -----update release branch from current master in github----- WORK IN PROGRESS!!